 I lived in this eclectic suburb for 4 months while I was in Melbourne, and it was a fascinating place to live.
 It has a very hipster feel to it, and there are a number of great little cafes and shops to be explored.

-One area that you definitely should visit is Brunswick Street, this is the main hub of Fitzroy.
+One area that you definitely should visit is Brunswick Street, which is the main hub of Fitzroy.
 As well as the numerous cafes and shops, the street is awash with vibrant street art.
 No matter where you turn, you’re bound to see a piece of street art.

 Fitzroy isn’t far from the city centre, and it makes an interesting change from the city centre on your last day!